“If I work harder, my business will grow faster.”

 And, well-intentioned as that sentiment may be… it just isn’t true.

 Instead of designing yourself into the ground, you should be taking a step back to work on your business – not in it.
-You should be actively managing, establishing sustainable work practices, and setting goals for growth.
+It would be best if you were actively managing, establishing sustainable work practices, and setting goals for growth.